mesosphere-backup/training/dcos-bootcamp-04-2016/docker/README.md

 Make sure you have your DCOS cluster per team up and running.
 Then do:

-    # get your team key from http://j.mp/velocity-2015-container-training
+    # get your team key via the Slack channel
     $ chmod 600 ~/.ssh/your-team-key
     # add key once:
     ssh-add ~/.ssh/your-team-key